 What’s all the fuss you say?
 Well, it all started out just fine.
 I tested the paint with alcohol to make sure it was a latex and could be painted over.
-I sanded it with my sander to give it a bit to give it tooth and even went down to wood in some places.
+Then, my sander helps me give it a bit of tooth and even went down to wood in some places.

 It wasn’t until after I gave it a first coat of paint that I saw the trouble.
 Problem was I encountered something else just before I saw these issues.

 Ladies and gents, I was attacked by a reader who doesn’t even know me, who apparently has nothing better to do than to be a keyboard warrior.
 Worst part is although I knew how outlandish her comments were I let it get to me.
 Apparently, my last post hit a nerve with Ruth and my grain & gluten-free dessert recipe put her over the edge.
 Seriously.

 “You are kidding right?
 Gluten free, taste free, global warming free, animal rights free, politically correct, human rights support, land mine free, woman’s right support, BLM matters endorsed, more love for ISIS is the answer, sheesh.
 When will the insanity end?”